Mothpur

 Mothpur is a village and gram panchayat located in Atru Tehsil of Baran district, Rajasthan, India.
 Mothpur is a medium-sized village with a total of 851 families residing there.
 It comes under Atru Tehsil, which is about 22 kilometers away from Mothpur.

 Population

-Mothpur village has a population of 4497, according to the Population Census of 2011.
-Out of the total population, 2332 are males while 2165 are females.
+Mothpur village has a population of 4497, according to the Population Census of 2011; 2332 men and 2165 women.